ana-rosu/git-scanner-for-exposed-secrets/README.md

 # Git Secret Scanner

-An LLM-powered tool to scan Git repositories for hardcoded secrets and sensitive data (API keys, passwords, tokens, private keys, etc.) by analyzing commit diffs and messages.
-Uses a combination of **heuristic patterns** and **LLM verification**
+An LLM-powered tool to scan Git repositories for hardcoded secrets (API keys, passwords, tokens, private keys, etc.) by analyzing commit diffs and messages.
+It uses a combination of **heuristic patterns** and **LLM verification**.

 ## Installation